Fashion

 Each of these choices also tends to produce cleaner, more intentional design.
 A garment built for traceability leans toward proportion and material honesty rather than over-engineered complexity.
 That’s a creative opportunity, not just a compliance burden.

-Over 20 brands in textiles have already piloted compliant DPP systems in as little as 6 to 12 weeks [Caruma DPP], showing that early adoption is technically feasible even for mid-size labels.
+Brands in textiles have already begun piloting compliant DPP systems, showing that early adoption is technically feasible even for mid-size labels.
 The infrastructure exists.
 The gap is in design-team awareness and cross-functional coordination.

 Start Your DPP Roadmap Today